 How do I market my home furnishing business to grow profitably?

-Strategies for marketing begin with top of the funnel efforts like media buying and ends with a system for accelerating customer lifetime value.
-As the future of ecommerce is personalisation, the over-riding important thing to do is have this at the core of everything you do.
-While the world continues to assuage you towards segmenting, technology has overtaken this with software such as SwiftERM’s predictive personalisation.
+Strategies for marketing begin with top-of-the-funnel efforts like media buying and end with a system for accelerating customer lifetime value.
+As the future of ecommerce is hyper-personalisation, the over-riding important thing to do is have this at the core of everything you do.
+While the world continues to assuage you towards segmenting, technology has overtaken this with AI machine learning software, the distinctions between which are vast.

-Once installed, the retailer has absolutely zero need of any manpower to run it.
-It can be left to perpetuate sales on it’s own, for each and every individual consumer, permanently.
-Of course stats and data can be reviewed once logged in at anytime, to verify effect, but the actual selection of products to offer each individual consumer, together with the creation of communication and sending is totally automatic, as the software selects items with the highest buying propensity for each individual.
+Once installed, the retailer has absolutely zero need for any manpower to run it.
+It can be left to perpetuate sales on its own, for every individual consumer, permanently.
+Of course stats and data can be reviewed once logged in at any time, to verify the effect, but the actual selection of products to offer each consumer, together with the creation of communication and sending is automatic, as the software selects items with the highest buying propensity for each individual.

 Home goods purchases are very personal and require a lot of effort to be put into visuals, content, and long-term support.
 In short, mirroring furniture stores without ever stepping inside.
-Success also comes in the form of augmented reality, providing only if it is “on the money’ and personal to each and every individual consumer.
+Success also comes in the form of augmented reality, provided only if it is “on the money’ and personal to every individual consumer.